T

 tundra swan

-Tundra swans are able to thrive in some of the most remote areas, although there are still threats to this species.
+Tundra swans can thrive in some of the most remote areas, although there are still threats to this species.

 What Eats Tundra Swans?

-Because they are found both on the water as well as on land, there are several different predators of this species.
+Because they are found both on the water and on land, there are several different predators of this species.
 These include:

 As mentioned above, these birds will find mates once they reach the age of 2 or 3 years old.
 These are their life-long mates.

 Tundra swans will have one brood per year on average.
-Their clutch will typically contain between three to five eggs.
+Their clutch will typically contain between three and five eggs.
 The incubation period lasts between 31 and 32 days.
 Once the chicks, known as cygnets, hatch, they are covered in a light down with open eyes.
-Although they can walk and leave the nest within a few hours, it can take up to two months before they are able to fly.
+Although they can walk and leave the nest within a few hours, it can take up to two months before they can fly.

 This species has an average lifespan of around 10 years.
 However, the oldest tundra swan on record was 24 years old.

 The tundra swan is a species of least concern.
-It is estimated that they have a global breeding population of 280,000.
+It is estimated that they have a global population of mature individuals of between 221,000 and 234,000.

 Tundra Flying in Formation - V Shape